gardhr/cosi/README.md

 # Cosi (Javascript Native Runtime)

-The Cosi library is a platform powered by the MuJS Javascript (ECMA-262[2015]) engine which provides a direct interface to most of the ISO C standard API.
+Based on the [MuJS](https://mujs.com) Javascript \[ECMA-262 (2015)\] engine, Cosi provides a direct interface to most of the ISO C standard API.
+The library has a remarkably small footprint and will compile on just about any platform.

+## Status

+Cosi is still very much in the early stages of development.
+That said even in its current state the code base is quite stable and usable.

-## Overview
+## Caveats

 Proper use of Cosi requires at the very least a fairly basic understanding of the C programming language.
 The library performs little to no preprocessing of arguments passed to the C API functions and so naturally if used incorrectly problems such as abnormal program termination can easily arise.
 Bottom line C API functions should be used with extreme care.
 If at all practical, please consider wrapping raw C calls inside of "safer" Javascript versions of those functions.

 ## C API